 - My father had been diagnosed with cancer 4 years earlier, and the cancer had since spread.
 He was scheduled to get an MRI the next day and I was very worried about the results.

 So on that particular day, all I wanted to do was go home.
 Unfortunately, it wasn’t going to be that easy.

 Our plane to Newark took off without a hitch but thanks to my then-undiagnosed sinus infection, after flying a few minutes, I started experiencing some massive pain in both of my ears – almost enough to make me cry.
 Once we got high enough and the pressure equalized, the pain improved a little bit but then all of a sudden we started descending again.
-What the heck?
-More ear pain and more near tears.
+What the hell? (well, I actually said something a little stronger than “hell”) More ear pain and more near tears.
 Anyway, we arrived back at Orlando Int’l Airport, where the pilot told us our plane’s landing gear would not retract while we were in the air, so we had to make an emergency landing back in Orlando so it could be fixed.

 My fellow passengers’ emotions appeared to run the gamut from resigned to angry to everything in between.
 Personally, I was calm – just sad and anxious because I didn’t feel well and just wanted to go home to my ailing family members – but it was nothing that a good cry wouldn’t fix.
 And when I got to my assigned room at the Hyatt, cry I did.
 Hard.
 And then I took the best nap ever, followed by the best shower ever, followed by a meal at the Chili’s in the airport (which was only OK but that was my fault for eating at Chili’s).

 The rest of the trip home went as planned.
 We all got to our new plane at 8:30 pm and were in the air right around 9 pm, as promised.
 I didn’t step foot into my house until just past midnight, but I didn’t care – I was home.